 Rather than spending all your time finding, collecting, vetting and analyzing a bunch of random internet opinions, we’ve put together some quick facts for you that will help you find out if you should make the PM transition.

-Product Management is one of the most popular professions to get into and also one of the most promising jobs for the next decade.
+Product Management is one of the most popular professions to get into in the tech/startup world and also one of the most promising jobs for the next decade.
 The evidence speaks for itself:

 Day to Day Responsibilities: